Malaysia's Mahathir proposes to lead 'unity government' - sources

 A second source said, “The plan now is for a non-partisan unity government.”

-The sources did not want to be identified as they were not authorised to speak to the media.
+The sources did not want to be identified as they were not authorized to speak to the media.
 Mahathir’s office made no immediate comment.

-(Reporting by A. Ananthalakshmi, Rozanna Latiff and Joseph Sipalan; Editing by Matthew Tostevin and Clarence Fernandez)
+Reporting by A. Ananthalakshmi, Rozanna Latiff and Joseph Sipalan; Editing by Matthew Tostevin and Clarence Fernandez